niieani/napkin/README.markdown

-NAPCIN - Nginx and PHP Configuration Is Neat
+napcin [read: napkin] - nginx and PHP configuration is neat
 ======